Serving areas of DeBary, Orange City, and Deltona FL

 Thanks to the advent of dental laser technology, this procedure can be completed with much more comfort and convenience for our patients—as compared to having traditional gum surgery.
 Our laser is able to make incisions that are mere nanometers deep, vaporizing infected gum tissue and immediately cauterizing any incisions that are made.
 That means these procedures can be completed in significantly less time while minimizing bleeding and discomfort and reducing the recovery time.

-Click here to learn more about how Terry Soule, DDS, uses laser dentistry as part of our commitment to using technology to provide the highest level of comfortable care.
+Terry Soule, DDS, uses laser dentistry as part of his commitment to using technology to provide the highest level of comfortable care.

 Oral Surgery in Orange City